United Way of Alberta Capital Region

 About United Way of Alberta Capital Region :

-United Way of the Alberta Capital Region is a 5-star charity.
-It is financially transparent and has reasonable overhead costs.
-It has an above average results reporting grade of A.
+United Way of the Alberta Capital Region is a 4-star charity.
+It is financially transparent and has a high results reporting grade.
+Its overhead costs are outside Ci’s reasonable range.
+With its current reserves, the charity can cover 11 months of annual grants and program costs.

 Founded in 1941, United Way of the Alberta Capital Region (UWACR) raises money to support programs and initiatives that fight poverty in Edmonton and surrounding areas.
 This includes Fort Saskatchewan, Sherwood Park, Strathcona County, St. Albert, Leduc County, Spruce Grove, Stony Plain, and Parkland County.